Trust & Security

 - Oracle Cloud Infrastructure (Riyadh region) — primary compute, block storage, and networking.

-- Cloudflare — DNS, anti-DDoS, and TLS termination for the marketing site (the authenticated portal does not proxy through Cloudflare).
+- Cloudflare — DNS / anti-DDoS for the public marketing site only (the authenticated portal and all customer data do not proxy through Cloudflare).

 - Moyasar / Neoleap — Saudi-licensed PCI-DSS Level 1 payment processing.